~Where Do i belong ~

 Sarah Carrington

 I'm a nature lover by birth.
-Kayaking, paddle boarding, cross-country skiing, snowshoeing, you name it I am game to try it.
+Kayaking, paddle boarding, cross-country skiing, and snowshoeing, to name a few things.